juusomer/nopeusbotti/README.md

 # nopeusbotti

 A Twitter bot that plots the velocities of HSL buses.
+The data is from [HSL Vehicle Positions API](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) (© Helsinki Region Transport, 2022).

 # Installation